-- Number of Certificates is in t CO2-e - Number of End-User Equipment or activities is the quantity of a certain type of End-User Equipment that has been installed or activities that have been undertaken - Default Savings Factor is the Default Energy Savings Factor corresponding to that type of End-User Equipment or activity in Table 1 to 8d of Schedule A to this Rule - Installation Discount Factor is a factor to be applied to take account of the risk that under a particular program design some End-User Equipment may not be installed, and is:
+- Number of Certificates is in t CO2-e - Number of End-User Equipment or activities is the quantity of a certain type of End-User Equipment that has been installed or activities that have been undertaken - Default Savings Factor is the Default Energy Savings Factor corresponding to that type of End-User Equipment or activity in Table 1 to 8d of Schedule A to this Rule - Installation Discount Factor is a factor to be applied to take account of the risk that under a particular program design some End-User Equipment may not be installed, or may not be installed in accordance with clause 5.3(b) and is: - 1.0, if the Scheme Administrator is satisfied that the End-User Equipment has been installed or removed, which may be on the basis of contractor invoices or a written statement from an appropriately trained person who performed the installation or removal; or - Sales Discount Factor for the activity set out in Tables 1 to 8d, if the Scheme Administrator is satisfied that a person has purchased and has taken possession of the End-User Equipment for the purposes of being installed, but does not have sufficient evidence to be satisfied that the End-User Equipment has been installed; or

-- 1.0, if the Scheme Administrator is satisfied that the End-User Equipment has been installed or removed, which may be on the basis of a written statement from an appropriately trained person who performed the installation or removal, or contractor invoices; or - if the Scheme Administrator is satisfied that a person has purchased and has taken possession of the End-User Equipment for the purposes of being installed, but does not have sufficient evidence to be satisfied that the End-User Equipment has been installed the Installation Discount Factor is the Sales Discount Factor for the activity set out in Tables 1 to 8d; or - 0.0, if the Scheme Administrator is satisfied that the End-User Equipment was provided free of charge by an applicant or Accredited Certificate Provider, but does not have sufficient evidence to be satisfied that the End-User Equipment has been installed or removed; or - another value approved by the Scheme Administrator. - An Installation Discount Factor value approved by the Scheme Administrator for the above purpose applies in the circumstances specified by the Scheme Administrator; and may be submitted by an applicant or Accredited Certificate Provider, or determined and imposed by the Scheme Administrator of its own volition. - In this Equation, a reference to the risk of End-User Equipment not being installed means the risk of the item not being installed either at all or for the End-User Equipment to be installed in New South Wales, not installed in New South Wales or for the End-User Equipment to be installed in another jurisdiction under an Approved Corresponding Scheme, not installed in that jurisdiction.
+- 0.0, if the Scheme Administrator is satisfied that the End-User Equipment was provided free of charge by an applicant or Accredited Certificate Provider, but does not have sufficient evidence to be satisfied that the End-User Equipment has been installed or removed; or - another value approved by the Scheme Administrator. - An Installation Discount Factor value approved by the Scheme Administrator for the above purpose applies in the circumstances specified by the Scheme Administrator; and may be submitted by an applicant or Accredited Certificate Provider, or determined and imposed by the Scheme Administrator of its own volition.